NPC-Worldwide/npc-studio/README.md

 NPC Studio is an AI IDE that lets users have AI conversations, edit files, explore data, execute code, and much more.

+Executables available for Linux, MacOS (Soon), and Windows at [our website](https://npcworldwi.de/npc-toolkit).

 ## Installation

 When installed via the executables or if you manually build npc-studio yourself, then it will be available as
 ```bash
 npc-studio